Hooded Parrot

 Interesting Facts About the Hooded Parrot

-• 1Hooded Parrots are one of the few parrot species that nest in termite mounds, a unique adaptation to their environment.
+• 1Hooded Parrots are one of only three parrot species known to nest in termite mounds, a unique adaptation.

 Hooded Parrot Conservation Status